Small Trees For Front Yard (With Pictures) – Identification Guide

 Purple Leaf Sand Cherry Tree (Prunus x cistena)

-The purple leaf sand cherry tree is a spectacular blooming ornamental tree that blooms early in the season.
+The purple leaf sand cherry is a great small tree for front yard landscaping due to its spectacular blooms early in the season.
 The multi-stemmed ornamental tree blooms with masses of pinkish-white cherry blossoms.
 Its attractive leaves turn shades of green, yellow, orange, and red during the growing season.
 Additionally, the cherry blossom tree produces edible berries.

 The purple leaf sand cherry tree grows 6.5 ft.
 (2 m) tall.
 The small size tree is suitable for smaller front gardens or containers.
 Also, due to its shrub-like growth, you can plant it as a hedge around your front yard.
 It’s suitable for USDA zones 2 through 8.